Our customer reviews

 Prevent the consequences of stress – recognize your body's warning signals in time.

-The Burnout Stress Check analyzes the concentration of important values such as cortisol, TSH (sensitive), magnesium, hemoglobin, folic acid, and transcobalamin.
+The Burnout Stress Check analyzes the concentration of important values such as (25-OH-)Vitamin D, cortisol, CRP (C-reactive protein), ferritin, TSH (thyroid-stimulating hormone), and Vitamin B12 (cobalamin).
 These values show how your body reacts to prolonged stress and help you with early detection to take measures for stress management.
 Ideal for anyone who wants to keep an eye on their nutrient supply and stress levels.

 Why test now?
 Chronic stress can impair your performance and health in the long term.
-With this burnout test, you can identify potential strains and deficiencies early and receive concrete recommendations for action.
+With this burnout test, you can identify potential stressors and deficiencies early and receive concrete recommendations for action.

 Your benefits of a comprehensive blood test for stress:

-- Comprehensive analysis: Detailed measurement of your stress hormones and relevant nutrients. html
+- Comprehensive analysis: Detailed measurement of your stress hormones, inflammation markers, and relevant nutrients.

 What do the measured values mean?